rh-fran6/dc2deployment/README.md

 ## Contributing

 We welcome contributions to this project.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.
+Please raise a PR.

 ## License